SpikeDynamics/Spiketon-Actuators/products/Spike AA1/README.md

 Amplified Linear Actuator Spike AA1
 AA1 is a lightweight Amplified Actuator for moving the tip of the actuator up to 0.5mm-1mm with a pushing force up to 1000N and high frequency.
-It can be used as a standalone product or as a part of amore complex product (like Spiketon).
+It can be used as a standalone product or as part of a more complex product (such as Spiketon).

 What AA1 Is For

 The purpose of the AA1 is to amplify the oscillations of a piezo stack within a compact volume.
  If the amplification ratio is 10, then with piezo stack vibrations of 100 microns, the AA1 produces oscillations in the same direction of about 1 mm.
  Since levers are involved, the generated force decreases proportionally.
 However, the compactness of this device is unprecedented.
 There are amplified actuators in the world designed for the same purpose, but they are typically bulky and heavy.

 AA1 Structure

 The AA1 consists of several parts.
  Two identical metal plates are placed at the top and bottom.
 They include all the required links and levers for proper operation.
  Each plate has three pairs of holes on its support pads — used for joining with pins, bolts, or rivets.